Souloutz/School-Fund-App/docs/DesignDoc.md

 2024-2-09 Sprint 1: Team decided School Supplies U-Fund idea and created sprint 1 plan.
 2024-2-20 Sprint 1: Team decided on using Gift for the needs.
+2024-3-20 Spring 2: Team decided to store password as a SHA512 hash instead of plaintext for better security.